 Next, and quite unexpectedly, she poured a bucket of hot water over me.
 My overly sensitive newly scrubbed skin couldn’t take it, and I instinctively pushed my body away.
 The wet floor caused me to slide across the tiles, all the while screaming “OMG HOT, $#%^, #@*&, HOT, AAAHHHH.”

 But that wasn’t the worst of it.
 After I had screamed from the heat, she tried to cool me down with cold water – and not just one bucket, two in a row.
 Needless to say, that resulted in more screaming, and I am pretty sure laughter from everyone else in the room.

 We were soft, clean, and glowing.

 Obviously no photos inside hammam.
 Outside, around back, we can see the fire used to heat the water and make the steam.

 Where to Stay in Fes

-The proprietors live on the property and are friendly and helpful.
+The proprietors live on the property and are friendly and helpful, and the guide that brought us to the hammam was a member of their staff.
 Located in the maze of streets in the Fes Medina, it is the perfect place to stay in Fes.